 Majority Snowdon Soundbar

-With an striking 120W speaker, and built-in subwoofer, the Majority Snowdon is our bestselling soundbar.
+With a striking 120W speaker and a built-in subwoofer, the Majority Snowdon is our bestselling soundbar.
 Delivering surround sound, you’ll experience their remarkable stories in cinematic glory.
 Offering customised sound settings, you can tailor the audio between music, movies and dialogue all from an easy-to-use remote control.

 Majority K2 Soundbar